By Eric Johnson

 “The facts are straightforward.
 Dunn never played in a regular season game with a professional baseball team.
 He never had a professional baseball career.
 He pitched part of a Class C exhibition game for a losing cause, and would have been paid a modest salary for a week’s service before being cut.”

-Another story he told took place in the April 1980 General Conference.
-At the end of the talk, Dunn explained how his witness helped convert his fellow players to Mormonism.
+Another story he told was at the April 1980 General Conference at the tabernacle.
+At the end of the talk, Dunn explained how his willingness to share his faith helped convert his fellow players to Mormonism.
 The story began with his manager knocking on his hotel room door:

 “He said, ‘Paul, may I come in?’